 The trembling earth resounds his tread,

 Clap in his walie nieve a blade,

 An legs an arms, an heads will sned,

 And dish them out their bill o fare,

 That jaups in luggies:

 Gie her a Haggis

 Make of that what you will!
-And so haggis remains a popular part of Scots culture, regularly eaten throughout the year as well as on Burns Night, on the 25th January.
+And so haggis remains a popular part of Scots culture, regularly eaten throughout the year as well as on Burns Night.